Flow of Investment Capital

 The MCF Program consists of two lines of activities.
 The Finance Program pioneers access to investment capital whereas the Technical Assistance Program strengthens Health SMEs in the areas of both business and quality.
 The MCF enters into partnership with larger healthcare organizations as Technical Assistance (TA) partners to scout and select eligible Health SMEs to join the MCF Program and work with them to steadily increase business and quality performance.
 This reduces investment risk and drives good loan repayment whilst offering better services to patients.

-The banks participating in the MCF Program provide loans to Health SMEs after they have been analyzed by the TA Partners and deemed bankable.
+The banks participating in the MCF Program provide loans to Health SMEs after they have been analyzed and deemed bankable.
 Loan provision is an incremental process: Health SMEs that have never borrowed from a bank before start with a small loan after which they can access consecutive larger loans, until they will have become a preferred client of the bank.

 Technical Assistance Program

 The provision of TA covers two main areas: business and clinical performance.
-As regards business the Health SME will undergo training and financial due diligence.
-Then the TA partner will assist in producing a business plan that will determine the SME's capacity to borrow and results in the submission of a loan application to the bank.
+As regards business the Health SME may undergo training and financial due diligence.
+Then the TA partner can assist in producing a business plan that will determine the SME's capacity to borrow and results in the submission of a loan application to the bank.